Learn all about newborn cloth diapers, beginning with what you need, how to prep them, and all the basic essentials to start your journey.

 Will one-size cloth diapers fit newborns?

-Unfortunately, no. It will depend on the size of your baby, but usually one-size diapers fit babies around 10 pounds.
+Unfortunately, no. It will depend on the size of your baby, but usually the one-size diapers fit babies around 10 pounds.
 Even labels that say 7 or 9 pounds may not be able to fit your newborn.

 The first cloth diapers I ever had said they could fit babies around 7-8 pounds, and because my daughter had thinner legs, they could not fit her until she was at least 2 months old.